Buying, Owning, and Selling a Home

 Applying for a Mortgage

-Buying a home is...a process!
+Buying a home is... a process!
 A big first step is applying for a mortgage.
-Below are a few tips and some info about the things most mortgage companies ask for.
+Below are a few tips and some information about the things most mortgage companies ask for.

 Numbers to Track When Buying a Home